authgear/authgear-server/docs/specs/oidc-sso-device.md

         - Reuse the device grant id from the provided `device_secret`.
         - A new `device_secret` was generated which shares the same device grant id.
       - The device grant id will be included in the generated `refresh_token`.
+      - The lifetime of the device grant is the longest lifetime of its associated offline grants, therefore it will be extended when new refresh tokens are generated.
       - Mark refresh token's `device_sso_enabled` to `true`.
       - Include `device_secret` in the token response.
       - Include `ds_hash` in `id_token` in the token response. `ds_hash` is the hash of `device_secret`.
+      - `x_suppress_idp_session_cookie` will be implied as `true`, because device sso cannot be used together with browser sso.
+If user specifies `x_sso_enabled=true` at the same time, it will be an error.
   - If `grant_type=urn:authgear:params:oauth:grant-type:id-token`:
     - Include `device_secret` in the token response if the scopes include `device_sso`.
 Generate one if one was not provided by client.